bmc/brizzled/id/105/index.md

 # Liquid and Django

-The article entitled [*Writing Blogging Software for Google App Engine*][77] contains [App Engine template markup][] that confuses the [Liquid][] template engine Jekyll uses.
-The occurrence of a block of markup like this:
+The article entitled [*Writing Blogging Software for Google App Engine*][77] contains [App Engine template][] markup (which is based on [Django template][] markup).
+These sequences confuse the [Liquid][] template engine Jekyll uses, because they look similar to Liquid's template language.
+For example, the occurrence of a block of markup like this:

     {\% block main \%}
     {\% endblock \%}